Chapter 2

 Wilbur hesitated before saying, “What is the last memory you have before waking?”

-I hesitated before replying.
-If this wasn’t all some elaborate put-on, I must have already seemed unhinged to Wilbur, and my case would certainly not improve if I answered his question with, “O nothing much – I just ran into a demon.”
+It was then my turn to hesitate.
+If this wasn’t all some elaborate put-on, I must have already seemed unhinged to Wilbur, and my case would certainly not improve if I answered his question with, “O nothing much—I just ran into a demon.”
 It was all starting to seem like a dream anyway, and surely it had been a dream, so why mention it?
 Besides, even without the demon, the rest of the story was going to be hard enough for him to believe.

 “All right,” I said, sullenly.
-“This is undoubtedly going to seem as ridiculous to you as it does to me, but I was at home in bed at night, then all of a sudden, a flash of lightning blinded me, and when I could see again I was somewhere in the wilderness in the daytime, naked and alone.
+“This will probably seem just as ridiculous to you as it does to me, but I was at home in bed at night, then all of a sudden, a flash of lightning blinded me, and when I could see again, I was somewhere in the wilderness in the daytime, naked and alone.
 And exhausted.
 I found a road and walked for maybe an hour, before I felt a tremendous pain in my chest, then I must have lost consciousness.
 The last thought I had was that I was having a heart attack.”

 I took a while to digest the information.
 “That’s some consolation,” I finally said, “I suppose.”